Brandon Brooks: Philadelphia Eagles

 On December 19, 2017, Brooks was named to his first Pro Bowl along with right tackle Lane Johnson after starting all 16 games at right guard.
 He could not play in the Pro Bowl because of his team advancing to the Super Bowl.
 Brooks would win his first Super Bowl when the Eagles defeated the New England Patriots in Super Bowl LII by a score of 41–33.

 On December 17, 2018, Brooks was named to his second Pro Bowl.
-That season the Philadelphia Eagles went 9–7 and earned a wildcard spot.
-They defeated the Chicago Bears 16–15 in the wildcard round, then lost 20–14 to the New Orleans Saints in the divisional round.
+That season the Eagles went 9–7 and earned a Wild Card spot.
+They defeated the Chicago Bears 16–15 in the Wild Card round, then lost 20–14 to the New Orleans Saints in the Divisional round.
 The loss was costly for Brooks, as he suffered a torn Achilles.
 He was able to return for the 2019 season, as he also incorporated Kung fu in his off-field training.

 Brooks signed a four-year, $54.2 million contract extension through the 2024 season with the Eagles on November 11, 2019.
-He was named to his third straight Pro Bowl on December 17, 2019.

-On December 29, 2019, Brooks suffered a dislocated shoulder in the last regular season game against the New York Giants, forcing him to miss the postseason.
+He was named to his third straight Pro Bowl on December 17.
+On December 29, Brooks suffered a dislocated shoulder in the team's final regular season game against the New York Giants, forcing him to miss the postseason.
 He was ranked 98th by his fellow players on the NFL Top 100 Players of 2020.

 On June 15, 2020, it was announced that Brooks tore his Achilles and would miss the upcoming 2020 season.
 He was placed on the active/physically unable to perform list at the start of training camp on August 4, 2020, and placed on reserve/PUP at the start of the regular season on September 5.
-He began practicing with the team again on December 30, but the team did not activate him before the end of the season.
+Brooks began practicing with the team again on December 30, but the team did not activate him before the end of the season.

 In Week 2 of the 2021 season, Brooks suffered a pectoral strain and was placed on injured reserve on September 21, 2021.

 On January 26, 2022, Brooks announced his retirement from the NFL.